 Gear Type or Farming Method – The gear type for wild caught seafood can have very different impacts on the ocean floor and on other species accidentally caught in the gear.
 For farm-raised fish, different farming methods can have very different impacts on the surrounding environment and the native species that live there.

-- What type of seafood is this?
+- What species is this?

-- Where was it fished or farmed?
+- Is it wild or farmed?

-- How was it caught or farmed?
+- How was it caught, or farmed?

 Then reference a sustainable seafood app or website, like SeaChoice, to find out whether or not it’s a sustainable choice.

 Have you ever bought seafood and wondered what fish you’re actually buying?
 According to Canadian guidelines, a package labeled as “rockfish” could be one of more than 100 possible species, some of which are endangered, and others which are sustainably caught.

 Canadians deserve to know more about their seafood.
 But Canada’s labelling laws do not require seafood providers to properly label their product with the necessary information that will help consumers make well-informed decisions.
 This makes it difficult for Canadians to find healthy choices for the oceans and for their family too.
 It also gets in the way of important economic opportunities for Canada’s fishing industry – aligning our labelling with that of our major trading partners, namely the United States and the European Union, will facilitate smoother sale and trade operations for Canadian businesses.
 (Download our briefing document to learn more).